blaylockbk/Herbie/docs/user_guide/grib2.rst

    2 of 2 total messages in 1 files

+Of course, there are many more command line options to get more data than was returned in this example.

 Python Tools
 ^^^^^^^^^^^^
 There are two key python packages for reading GRIB2 files.
 Both can be installed via conda-forge.